S3N4T0R-0X0/APTs-Adversary-Simulation/North Koreans APT/Velvet Chollima/README.md

-1. social engineering: Create PDF file which will be sent spear-phishing.
+1. Social Engineering: Create PDF file which will be sent spear-phishing.

-2. ClickFix technique: (Fake-Captcha) to make the target run PowerShell as an administrator and paste attacker-provided code.
+2. ClickFix Technique: (Fake-Captcha) to make the target run PowerShell as an administrator and paste attacker-provided code.

-3. reverse shell: Make simple reverse shell (payload.ps1) to creates a TCP connection to a command and control (C2) server and listens for commands to execute on the target machine.
+3. Reverse Shell: Make simple reverse shell (payload.ps1) to creates a TCP connection to a command and control (C2) server and listens for commands to execute on the target machine.

 ## The first stage (delivery technique)